GrinonBarrett/Taksidos/Placeholder Creature.md

 ---------------------

 #### Special Features

-**Fiendish Nature**: The canucorryn's fiendish nature bestows it with a few particular features;
- • Do not need to eat, sleep, or breathe.
-They do still need to relax to rest.
- • Are not subject to bleeding.
- • Are immune to diseases, poisons and venom.
- • Gains a bonus to all saves equal to current hitpoints.
- • Are not affected by spells which would affect the flesh.

 **Immunity**: The canucorryn is immune to any damage from fire attacks and any damage from non-magical cold attacks.